Intercontinental ballistic missile: Modern ICBMs

+New development of ICBM technology are ICBMs able to carry hypersonic glide vehicles or 'HGVs' as a payload.

 As the nuclear warhead reenters the Earth's atmosphere, its high speed causes compression of the air, leading to a dramatic rise in temperature which would destroy it, if it were not shielded in some way.
 In one design, warhead components are contained within an aluminium honeycomb substructure, sheathed in a pyrolytic carbon-epoxy synthetic resin composite material heat shield.
 Warheads are also often radiation-hardened (to protect against nuclear armed ABMs or the nearby detonation of friendly warheads), one neutron-resistant material developed for this purpose in the UK is three-dimensional quartz phenolic.

-Circular error probable is crucial, because halving the circular error probable decreases the needed warhead energy by a factor of four.
-Accuracy is limited by the accuracy of the navigation system and the available geodetic information.